awsdocs/amazon-opensearch-service-developer-guide/doc_source/createupdatedomains.md

    \(Optional\) Select **Add maintenance window** to schedule a recurring window during which which Auto\-Tune updates the domain\.

 1. Under **Data nodes**, choose the number of availability zones\.
 For more information, see [Configuring a multi\-AZ domain in Amazon OpenSearch Service](managedomains-multiaz.md)\.
+**Note**
+The OpenSearch Service console doesn't support moving from multiple availability zones to a single availability zone after the domain is created\.
+If you choose 2 or 3 availability zones and later want to move to 1, you must disable the `ZoneAwarenessEnabled` parameter using the AWS CLI or configuration API\.

 1. For **Instance type**, choose an instance type for your data nodes\.
 For more information, see [Supported instance types in Amazon OpenSearch Service](supported-instance-types.md)\.
 **Note**